cli-resident/simpleexif/README.md

-# Python EXIF Viewer
+# Python EXIF Editor

-Python EXIF Viewer is a simple graphical application built with Python that allows you to view and edit EXIF metadata from images.
+Python EXIF Editor is a simple graphical application built with Python that allows you to view and edit EXIF metadata from images.

 ## Installation